 Pour all the ingredients into a small bowl.

-Stir the ingredients together slowly, to avoid having it bubble up.
+Stir the ingredients together slowly to avoid having them bubble up.

 Top off the 12-ounce foaming soap dispenser with water.